smartcontractkit/chainlink-evm/contracts/README.md

 libs = ["lib", "node_modules"]
 ```

-### Step 3: Setup remappings
+### Step 3: Set up remappings

-Setup your project's remappings.
+Set up your project's remappings.
 See the [Foundry documentation](https://getfoundry.sh/guides/project-setup/dependencies#remapping-dependencies) for more information.

 [Foundry](https://getfoundry.sh/guides/project-setup/project-layout#project-layout) consumes a `remappings.txt` file from the project root.
 Create or update your project's `remappings.txt` with the following, to ensure that it loads the correct version of the dependencies you just installed into your `node_modules`: